#ContinuityOfGovernment, #WW3, #Deep State

-“No, no, no. Being gay is a lifestyle.
+“No, no, no. Being gay is not that at all.
+Gayness is a lifestyle.
 It’s about being emotive and sensitive and wearing skinny jeans.
 I’m no queer, Frank.”

 “Sir, but you have sex with men,” added Haberdash who had been lounging silently on the sofa the entire time.

 “So what?
-Inmates have sex with each other too.
+Inmates have sex with each other.
 That doesn’t make them homos.
-Would you dare call one of those inmates at Leavenworth a homo?
-Huh?”
+Would you call one of those inmates at Leavenworth a homo?”

 “You want gay?
 I’ll give you gay.
 Gay is like Elton John, and those hosts on those home decorating shows, and Bruce Jenner, and…”